Informo/specs/content/information-distribution/node.md

 {{% notice tip %}}
-Web-based client implementations **can** use the [DNS over HTTPS](https://tools.ietf.org/html/rfc8484) standard to perform DNS queries instead of standard DNS queries which they might not be able to perform.
+Web-based client implementations **can** use the [DNS over HTTPS](https://tools.ietf.org/html/rfc8484) standard to perform DNS queries over HTTPS instead of standard DNS queries which they might not be able to perform.
 {{% /notice %}}

 In the event of an entry node that's currently being used becoming unreachable,